Our practice has always been a family affair, run by the Partners and their wives

 However, it was not just the management team that was expanding.
 The client base was too, and the business was quickly extended to two premises: a surgery at Green Lane in Redruth and one in British Road in St Agnes.

 Robin retired in 1985 to do voluntary veterinary work in Bangladesh for three years before returning to become a vet for the Ministry of Agriculture.
-He still lives locally – we last saw him when he attended Geoff’s retirement party.
+He sadly passed away in 2017.

 A few years later the management team underwent a couple of alterations, eventually becoming Fry, Usher and Edwards by the end of 1988 following the addition of Geoffrey Usher and Graham Edwards (in 1982 and 1988 respectively).